 And you will have to paint over the surface again.

 Remember that silicone may take longer to cure or dry compared to acrylic, but it can also be painted over while still wet.

 Some silicone formulas allow for painting in as little as 30 minutes after being applied if you are using a brush.

-But if you are spraying the paint on, then you can do so almost immediately after applying the silicone caulk.
+But if you spray the paint on, you can do so almost immediately after applying the silicone caulk.

-For the other types of caulk, they will need at least 3 hours of being exposed to the surface to be cured.
+The other types of caulk will need at least 3 hours of being exposed to the surface to be cured.

 This is called a “skin” that develops on top while the caulk underneath continues to dry.